suibianwanwank/suibianwanwanDB/README.md

 # SuibianwanwanDB

-​	**suibianwanwanDB ** is a simple relational database written in java.
+​	*SuibianwanwanDB* is a simple relational database written in java.
 Most of the implementation refers to the implementation principle of mysql, and realizes the basic functions of mysql.

 ## Project Architecture